 The most recent public tender for the granting of general licenses for the organization and operation of gaming activities subject to the Gaming Act was called by Resolution HFP/1227/2017, of December 5, 2017, which approves the tender rules and establishes a one year term for the submission of applications.
 Accordingly, applications could be submitted until December 17, 2018 at 1.00 pm.
-According to the tender rules, the results of the tender will be notified to the applicant and published at the Spanish Gaming Authority's website within six months following the submission of the relevant application (following this tender, the granting of several general and singular licenses to several gaming operators has been published at the Spanish Gaming Authority's website between May and July of 2019).
+According to the tender rules, the results of the tender will be notified to the application (following this tender, the granting of several general and singular licenses to several gaming operators has been published at the Spanish Gaming Authority's website between May and July of 2019).
 The most recent public tender for the granting of specific licenses was called by Resolution of December 1, 2017.
 According to specification 8 of Resolution HFP/1227/2017, entities which do not hold a general license but have applied for one, can simultaneously apply for singular licenses for the specific games included in the scope of application of the requested general license.
 In this case, the granting of the specific license shall be subject to the granting of the general license.